 Transportation and Other Financial Obligations

-All financial obligations associated with IPPE and/ or APPE education, and mandatory meetings, are the student pharmacist's responsibility.
-These responsibilities may include transportation, parking, food, lodging, and any other incidental costs related to off-campus assignments.
+All financial obligations associated with IPPE and APPE education and mandatory meetings are the responsibility of the student pharmacist.
+These responsibilities may include transportation, parking, food, lodging and any other incidental costs related to off-campus assignments.